 While that may be true, let’s also consider this question: “Why would you want to cover 100% of that expense with your dollars when alternatives exist?”

-The conversations around purchasing a new home and paying for health and long-term care are similar.
+The conversations around purchasing a new home and paying for long-term care are similar.
 You’ve worked incredibly hard to build the nest egg you’re heading into retirement with, so why not protect that nest egg against one of the largest retirement risks you’ll likely face.

 Cost of health and long-term care is high